 - heavy lifting, strong gripping or twisting actions that make the symptoms worse

-A pharmacist may help with tendonitis
+A pharmacist may be able to help with tendonitis

 Symptoms of tendonitis